 College Wrestling Scholarships Basic Information

-This article is not focused on the multi-time state champions and the truly elite wrestlers.
-Most likely the top colleges are already recruiting your kid if their test scores and GPA are high enough.
+If your kid is elite, then it’s likely the top colleges are already recruiting your kid if their test scores and GPA are high enough.

 Before I get started on how to get recruited, Here is some useful information I found while doing my research.